BIG-SA/BASH-Intro-2018/index.md

 # Course Schedule

-The workshop will be run in a weekly series of 2 hour sessions, with sessions for each campus as below
+The workshop will be run in a series of 2 hour sessions

 ### North Terrace Campus